Bodywand Midnight review: powerful wand vibrator with dial control

 Wands with nonporous silicone heads

-UPDATE: The Doxy Die Cast, Magic Wand Plus, and BMS Factory Pillow Talk Cheeky all have heads made of nonporous silicone.
+UPDATE: The Doxy Die Cast, and Magic Wand Plus both have heads made of nonporous silicone.
 You can disinfect them by dipping their heads in 10% bleach solution and then washing thoroughly with soap and water.

 Get something else if you want quiet wand massagers and vibrators